Cehryl

-Cheryl Chow, known professionally as Cehryl (stylized as cehryl), is a singer, songwriter, producer, and instrumentalist based between Los Angeles and Hong Kong.
+Cheryl Chow, known professionally as Cehryl (stylized as cehryl), is a singer, songwriter, producer, film composer and instrumentalist based mainly in Hong Kong.

 Biography

 Chow was born and grew up in Hong Kong.
-She played classical piano from a young age, and learned to play guitar as a teenager.
+She played classical piano from a young age, and learned to play guitar on YouTube as a teenager.
 She studied music production and engineering at Berklee College of Music.
 Her Wherever it May be Be EP was made start from finish in her bedroom in Boston before moving to Los Angeles.
-She has toured with Still Woozy and Ravyn Lanae, and Raveena.
+She has toured with Sports, Mac Ayres, Still Woozy and opened for Ravyn Lanae, Dijon Duenas and Raveena.
 Her tours with Jeremy Zucker and Cavetown were put on hold due to the COVID-19 pandemic.
-Her sophomore EP time machine is to be released in spring of 2021 with Nettwerk Records.
+Her sophomore EP time machine was released in spring of 2021 with Nettwerk Records.
+Her third LP willow tree was released with Nettwerk Records in 2024.
+In late 2025, she independently released a 24-hour track electronica/ambient album titled You Win Some, You Lose A Lot.

 Artistry

-Chow records, and produces all of her own tracks.
+cehryl records, and produces all of her own tracks.
 Complex featured her as one of the "Best New Artists of the Month" in July 2019, describing her sound as "more A24 than Marvel."

-Still Loud reported that it only took Chow one and a half months to compose, write and produce the entirety of her second EP, Delusions.
+Still Loud reported that it only took cehryl one and a half months to compose, write and produce the entirety of her second EP, Delusions.

 Her song "angels (Emily)" was co-produced with Andrew Sarlo.

-The 2020 music video for Moon Eyes was shot in Hong Kong as a collaboration between her and director Jonny Ho.
-She said she took influence from their favorite filmmakers, Frank Lebon, Ruff Mercy, and Wong Kar Wai.
+She has cited soul, R&B, indie/dream pop and rock artists and bands as her musical influences, including The Velvet Underground, Stevie Wonder, D'Angelo, Prince, Yo La Tengo, Beach House, my bloody valentine, Nina Simone, Chet Baker, Arthur Verocai, Caetano Veloso, Frank Ocean, The Internet, The Strokes, Soulquarians, Solange, Elliot Smith, Khalil Fong, Chopin, Debussy and more.

+She has frequently collaborated with filmmaker Natalie A. Chao as a composer, whose short documentary To Know Her (2021) was part of the official selection at Sundance Film Festival 2021.

+She is a frequent collaborator of filmmaker Oliver Chen, having worked on his 2024 short film Moth & I (which premiered at Hong Kong Asian Film Festival 2025) and the song "California" by Hong Kong indie rock band Almond Milk.